Spentine/Spentris/documentation/docs.md

   - [ ] Remove logic from input handler functions in engine
   - [x] Move value change conversion from menu scripts to engine
   - [ ] Test `clearsFinish` puzzle function
+  - [ ] Detach adapters from classes; should be independent
 - [ ] URL
   - [ ] Redirect users with URL-specified parameters
   - [ ] Dynamically update URL with current menu